-The rest of the parameters can be classified into two groups - one group, including T_p , T_i , T_s , F{sf} , F{sc} , S_f , and S_c , describes the topological features of the architecture and the other group, including N, I, F{cif} , F{cic} , F{cof} , F{coc} , L_f , and L_c consists of single numerical values.
+The rest of the parameters can be classified into two groups-one group including $T_p, T_i, T_s, F{sf}, F{sc}, S_f$, and S_c , describes the topological features of the architecture, and the other group including $N, I, F{cif}, F{cic}, F{cof}, F{coc}, L_f$, and L_c consists of single numerical values.
 The topological parameters are set to be the same values as the ones used in the investigation of granularity and proportion.
-Two of the numerical parameters, N and I, describe the multi-bit logic block structure; and they are also set to be the same values as the ones used to address granularity and proportion.
+Two of the numerical parameters N and I, describe the multibit logic block structure and they are also set to be the same values as the ones used to address granularity and proportion.

-The remaining numerical parameters describe the multi-bit routing architecture.
-As shown in Table 4, it is assumed that the architectural parameters that describe the bus-based resources are always equal to their corresponding parameters that describe the bit-based resources.
-Since the routing resources usually consume the majority of FPGA area, these bit-based parameters, including F{cif} , F{cof} , and L_f , are systematically searched to ensure that the best possible area results are obtained for the multi-bit routing architecture.
-These experimentally determined values will be presented in detail in Section 6.
+The remaining numerical parameters describe the multibit routing architecture.
+As shown in Table V, it is assumed that the architectural parameters that describe the bus-based resources are always equal to their corresponding parameters that describe the bit-based resources.
+(Note that this assumption allows us to effectively isolate the effects of grouping routing resources into buses from the effects of differentiating these resources.)
+Since the routing resources usually consume the majority of FPGA area, these bit-based parameters, including F{cif} , F{cof} , and L_f , are systematically searched to ensure that the best possible area results are obtained for the multibit routing architecture.
+These experimentally determined values will be presented in detail in Section VI.

-Similarly, the corresponding numerical parameters of the conventional architecture are also systematically searched to find a set of values that generate the best area; and all other parameters are set to be the most area efficient values based on the results of the previous studies.
+Similarly, the corresponding numerical parameters of the conventional architecture are also systematically searched to find a set of values that generate the best area and all other parameters are set to be the most area efficient values based on the results of the previous studies.